Academic Catalog

 Fiction

 Fiction as a literary genre; in-depth study of specific works of various types and periods; emphasis on specimens of fiction from around the world.
-Fiction theory and criticism.
-Offered annually.
+Approached through creative writing processes and practices.

 ENGL 644: 3 s.h.